-In our capacity as Statutory Auditors of your company and in compliance with Article L. 22-10-62 of the French code of commercial law in respect of the reduction in capital by the cancellation of repurchased shares, we hereby report on our assessment of the terms and conditions of the proposed reduction in capital.
+In our capacity as Statutory Auditors of your company and in compliance with Article L. 22-10-62 of the French Commercial Code in respect of the reduction in capital by the cancellation of repurchased shares, we hereby report on our assessment of the terms and conditions of the proposed reduction in capital.

-Your General Manager requests that it be authorised, including the power of delegation, for a period of eighteen months starting on the date of the present General Meeting, to proceed with the cancellation of shares the company was authorised to repurchase, representing an amount not exceeding 10% of its total share capital by period of twenty-four months, in compliance with the Article mentioned above.
+Your General Manager requests that it be authorised, including the power of delegation, for a period of eighteen months starting on the date of the present General Meeting, to proceed with the cancellation of shares the company was authorised to repurchase, representing an amount not exceeding 10% of its total share capital, per twenty-four month period, in compliance with the Article mentioned above.